jmcolella/react-webpack-boilerplate/README.md

 - `npm run start -d`: utlizes development server.
 - `npm run build`: production build of application.
 - `npm run start -p`: see output on production server.
-- `npm run tests`: runs Karma test runner and shows output on Terminal.
+- `npm run test`: runs Karma test runner and shows output on Terminal.
 Chrome is the default browser.

 This boilerplate is designed to be a quick start for building and allows for as much customization as the user sees fit.